turboscholz/radweganalyse/README.md

 data measured with the app [phyphox](https://phyphox.org/) into a GPX file for graphical analysis of the bike path quality or into data which can be further analyzed.

-As an example, here is a screenshot of the GpxSee program where a created GPX file from a measured bike path is shown.
+As an example, here is a screenshot of the tool [GpxSee](https://github.com/tumic0/GPXSee) where a created GPX file from a measured bike path is shown.
 On the top side of the screenshot one can see the bike path.
 On the lower end the measured acceleration in z-direction is shown.
-Because of the quite different surface qualities (smooth vs. bumpy), there is a big difference in the measured data.
+Because of the quite different surface qualities (smooth vs. bumpy) there is a big difference in the measured acceleration.

 ![GpxSeeScreenShot](BikePathQualityGpxSee.png)